Machine Learning in Ecommerce – the Future of UX and Online Shopping

 Search engines are on a quest to make the internet as user-friendly as possible.
 The recent Google Bert update is an indication of this simplifying trend.
 The Bert update tends to align search engines to respond closer to the natural language, as people love using voice search.
 So, there is a clear focus on serving the searching user’s expectations rather than on complying with the standards of English literature.
 It is now more about understanding the search intent and providing the User the most relevant search results.

-Machine learning is on its way to make searching on Ecommerce websites like Amazon and eBay very comfortable for the buyers.
-The way a product search relates to your customer’s actual need is critical in turning searches into conversions.
-Right now, if you search for “Indian wedding rings” on Amazon, you will get search results that are apt for Indian necklaces.
-On the other hand, if someone searches the unusual way like “Indian marriage rings,” then it showcases stainless steel and related rings.
-While it is well known that Indians prefer gold for their weddings.
+Machine learning is on its way to making searching on Ecommerce websites like Amazon and eBay very comfortable for buyers.
+How a product search relates to your customer’s need is critical in turning searches into conversions.
+If you search for “Laatukoru wedding rings” on Amazon, you will get search results that are apt for Laatukoru necklaces.
+On the other hand, if someone searches for something unusual, like “Laatukoru marriage rings,” then it showcases stainless steel and related rings.

-With machine learning, such absurd result scenarios are not going to show up.
+With machine learning, such absurd result scenarios will not appear.
 The ability of machine learning algorithms to make use of your site and metrics will see search results based on the click-rate priority, purchase rates, reviews after-sale, etc. Consequently, it means products with high customer ranking, availability of products, etc. tops the list.

 Apply Intelligent Chatbots

 Websites are now becoming conversational.
 And when we say “conversational,” it is the real deal here.
-Chatbots are no more the old-school programmed chats that respond mechanically to your queries.
+Chatbots are no longer old-school programmed chats that respond mechanically to your queries.
 The new chatbots are intelligent, and machine learning gives life to these bots.

 Every time you purchase in an eCommerce store, it comes alive and asks you questions.
 It keeps asking you questions to develop definite correlations.
-Training chatbots in natural language with the capacity to converse about different products is going to be the next trend in eCommerce.
-To be precise, big companies like Google, Microsoft, and other tech giants are all keen to make internet capable of simple and casual conversions.
-In a world where English grammar impediments people from diverse cultures to use the internet entirely, this is a positive development.
+Training chatbots in natural language with the capacity to converse about different products will be the next trend in eCommerce.
+To be precise, big companies like Google, Microsoft, and other tech giants are all keen to make the Internet capable of simple and casual conversions.
+This is a positive development in a world where English grammar impedes people from diverse cultures to use the internet entirely.

 A conversation with a chatbot using machine learning in eCommerce in the future may look like this :